Writing-for-me/test/otherthing.md

 develops under the name Marxism-Leninism.
 In contrast to Fan's representation of Maoism, Mao was not a figure of mastery, working to manipulate the masses to serve his own self interest.
-Nor did he claim to have the answers, or even act as a 'teacher' of the people.
+Nor did he claim to have 'the answers'.

 However, it should be noted that there were many on among the ultra-'left' who wanted to claim that Mao had the 'correct ideas' and the answers to resolve the social conflicts in China.
-These ranged from Yang Xiguang (in 1968 was the 18 year old leader of Shengwulien an ultra-'left' mass organization of over a million people in Hunan province that referred to Mao as the 'the great supreme commander of the proletariat' and called for the complete overthrow of the CCP) who, after the Cultural Revolution became a professor
+These ranged from Yang Xiguang ( who in 1968 was the 18 year old leader of Shengwulien, an ultra-'left' mass organization of over a million people in Hunan province that referred to Mao as the 'the great supreme commander of the proletariat' and called for the complete overthrow of the CCP) who, after the Cultural Revolution became a professor